 Even though Babbel builds each language course separately, which is admirable, the substance presented in each course varies.

-Babbel’s extra features are another area where it might be improved.
+Babbel’s extra features are another area for improvement.
 While they appear attractive, the essential information is sparse and unhelpful.

-As a result, learners may pick up a few tips and techniques while utilizing them.
+As a result, learners may pick up a few tips and techniques as they use them.
 Still, they aren’t handy for language learning.
-As a result, sticking to Babbel’s core content, the courses are the best way to use it.
+As a result, sticking to Babbel’s core content is the best way to use it.

 The lessons can sometimes appear repetitive and slow-paced.
-While they can help you advance, you need to put more effort into earning meaningful skills.
+While they can help you advance, you need to put in more effort to develop meaningful skills.

 2. Limited language and lessons with varying quality

-Babbel users who desire to learn various languages may be dismayed that specific courses are better developed than others.
+Babbel users who want to learn various languages may be dismayed to find that some courses are better developed than others.

-Babbel Spanish, for example, may have a higher quality and number of modules than a less popular one like Swedish.
+Babbel Spanish, for example, may have higher-quality, more extensive modules than a less popular language like Swedish.

-Some famous languages like Spanish and French have beginner to intermediate and advanced lessons.
+Some famous languages, like Spanish and French, offer beginner, intermediate, and advanced lessons.

 The less-spoken studied languages, such as Danish and Polish, have a far smaller range.
-So, they are mainly restricted to the newcomers and primary levels.
+So, they are mainly limited to newcomers and the primary levels.

 It does not offer lessons in famous languages such as Arabic, Japanese, Mandarin, Korean, and Hindi.